EV Battery Cell Balancing

 Firstly, let’s keep in mind that the BMS in your battery will prevent it from completely discharging – maybe no lower than 10% SoC, even when the dash display might be displaying 2%.
 Ditto for the maximum charge, which is likely to be only 90% – 95% of actual capacity when the dash display indicates 100% SoC.

-For both NMC and LFP batteries, don’t let the battery deeply discharge regularly – top up the SoC when you can.
-(LFP batteries should be charged to 100% SoC.)
+For NMC batteries, don’t let the battery deeply discharge regularly – top up the SoC when you can.

 Regular charge range

 Reality?
 Don’t stress too much about this stuff.
 However you charge your battery, it will probably outlive the life of the car anyway.
 Use the car however you need to use it.
-But every time you come home, plug it in – avoid regular deep discharges.
+But, for NMC batteries, every time you come home, plug it in – avoid regular deep discharges.

 The Bottom Line

 • Balancing: At least every few months, regardless of battery chemistry, charge your battery to 100% and leave it charging after that limit is reached, until the charger indicates that the battery is no longer drawing any electrical current.
-Then, for NMC batteries, go for a decent drive the next day, to reduce the SoC to 80%.
+Then, for NMC batteries, go for a decent drive the next day, to reduce the SoC to 80 or 90%.

-• Charging NMC batteries: Long term battery health is improved for NMC batteries if they are only regularly charged to 80% SoC.
-NMC batteries can be charged to 100% for longer trips, or every few months for balancing or longer trips.
-Both NMC and LPF batteries will have better long term lifespan outcomes if they are not left at 100% SoC for extended periods of time.
+• Charging NMC batteries: Long term battery health is improved for NMC batteries if they are regularly charged to 80% SoC.
+NMC batteries can be charged to 100% for longer trips, or every few months for cell balancing.
+Keep the lower regular discharge level to 40%.
+Both NMC and LPF batteries will have better long term lifespan outcomes if they are not left sitting unused at 100% SoC for extended periods of time.

-• Discharging / Recharging: Your long term battery health will be improved if you top up the battery regularly, rather than deep discharging before recharging.
-Lots of small charges over a narrow charging range is better than infrequent long charges over a wide charging range.
+• Discharging / Recharging: The long term battery health of NMC batteries will be improved if you top up the battery regularly, rather than deep discharging before recharging.
+Lots of small charges over a narrow charging range is better for NMC batteries than infrequent long charges over a wide charging range.
+Not so critical for LFP batteries, which may benefit from a regular deeper discharge cycle.

 Balanced battery cells and charge rangeNote: The information presented here is fairly generic.
 The specifics of battery charging vary depending on the chemistry of the battery and the characteristics of the BMS fitted to the battery by the manufacturer.
 Check what type of battery is in your car, and the manufacturer’s recommended charging, discharging and balancing practices for your EV’s particular BMS and battery chemistry.
 (Read the manual!)